 CA State Parks and RCDSMM have been working together to restore 10 acres of oak woodlands that were devastated during the last drought at Trippet Ranch in Topanga State Park.
-Over 200 acorns and seedlings have been planted to mitigate the loss experienced in the park.
-We have also been growing over 300 oaks in lower Topanga State Park at the old Rodeo Grounds to restore the tree canopy along the creek.
+Over 250 acorns and seedlings have been planted to mitigate the loss experienced in the park.

 Saving a baby oak tree is as easy as 1, 2, 3!
 Learn how-to help below:

 - We have outlined 250 baby oaks at Trippet Ranch.
 During your next hike, locate the tree(s) you would like to water and check here to see if it is up for adoption!

 - Let us know which tree you would like to help by using the following link: Adopt a Tree.

 - Care for the tree when you can!
 Your tree will have an ID number on a silver tag attached to the cage.

 - Baby oaks need approximately 5 gallons of water per month, but any bit of water will help in the hot, dry summer months.
 Bringing an extra liter once a week when you hike can be life saving for these oaks.
 Pour the water slowly allowing it to soak into the soil around the inside and outside edge of the tree cage.